the-koro/mui-lib/README.md

-# mui-lib Mui Localization Library for Java
+# `mui-lib` Theko Mui Localization Library for Java

 **mui-lib** is a Java library for handling localization data for different locales.
 It loads `.mui` localization files from a given folder and provides methods to retrieve localized strings for specific keys and locales.